renepacchaux/gudeeds-responsive-mobile-app/README.md

 We are a team of designers and developers.

 We had three days.
-Here, I take my chance to ask any questions and put them in the form of a persona, our collective representation of who the user is.
+Here, I take my chance to ask any questions about our made-up person Sabrina.
+We all know a Sabrina.
+She has kids and little time.
+Our Sabrina happens to be a nurse with odd hours.

+**Devices**

-**Devices** Our persona we were building, early at the brainstorm assumptions stage.
-Here, it makes sense that she would likey be pulling out a phone rather than a laptop at a grocery store.
-Two choices allow us to work with that.
+Our persona was built on a few back-and-forths we had about where we all coming from, before we even lay out any assumptions on the table.
+At this stage, it makes sense that we mention a scenario.
+A possible situation would be pulling out a phone rather than a laptop at a grocery store.
+Technically speaking, two foundational choices allow us to work with that.

+-   Webapp

--   Webapp Our work can work for iOS devices, but up to a point.
-We focused on browser-based interactions.
+    Our work can work for iOS devices, but up to a point.
+We focused on where our use looks use first when they get to our page.
+We also open up the door to future version that can be opened from a browser on a desktop.

+-   Mobile

--   Mobile We put together visuals in a short amount of time.
+    We put together visuals in a short amount of time.
 It makes sense that we would borrow from a design library.
-We did not go with iOS.
-We knew our first stab at this design that we would be on the phone.
-The decision to use Figma's port of Material Design boxed us in a bit.
-It gave us time, however, to benefit us moving forward on the design quickly.
+We expanded beyond just designing for Apple products.
+We knew our first stab at this design that we would be on phone-width, however.
+The decision to use Figma's port of Material Design boxed us in minimally.
+It gave us time, however, to benefit us moving forward on designing.

     **\* Research
     \*\*** Other task apps

 Much work has been done for us already if we only look and see what is out there.
-To keep us from doing repetitive work, looked at commonly used (but established) features that we would use as pieces of our puzzle in building the initial prototypes.
+To keep us from doing repetitive work, we looked at commonly used (but widley established) features that we would use as pieces of our puzzle in building the initial prototypes.

-**Common traits** The commonality is an IRL system of gathering groceries in our case.
+**Common traits** We search for common places people go that are already available to perform similar services as the ones like we are looking at.
+In these target roles there is at least someone picking up groceries for somebody else.

--   **Task Rabbit**
+-   Task Rabbit
--   **Amazon (Wholefoods)**
+-   Amazon (Wholefoods)
--   **Instacart**
+-   Instacart

-Our analysis required we break the information down into simliar components
+We break the information down to parts.
+Thise gave us an opportunity to pick up more on the best practices side of things over mere features.

 -   Cart
 -   Schedule
 -   Sort

-As we moved towards defining user needs, the image of a milk jug as emblematic of ‘in what space' we were trying to accomplish our design
+As we moved towards defining user needs, the direction we took involved more and more interviewees, testers, co-workers and yes, actual neighbors.

-<a id="org86b58e6"></a>
+<a id="orgfaf64dd"></a>

 ### Zeroing in on trust